Alexander McCaul: Bibliography

-McCaul studied Hebrew and German at Warsaw, and at the end of 1822 went to St. Petersburg, where he was received by Alexander I of Russia.
-Returning to England, he was ordained and served the curacy of Huntley, near Gloucester, where he became close to Samuel Roffey Maitland.
-In 1823 he married and returned to Poland, living at Warsaw as head of the mission to the Jews, and English chaplain, until 1830.
+On 22 December 1822, McCaul was ordained by Henry Ryder in Gloucester.
+McCaul subsequently served as the Curate of Huntley, and befriended Samuel Roffey Maitland.
+On 25 April 1823, McCaul married Mary Clarke Crosthwaite (1800–1893) at St. Peter's Church in Dublin.
+Returning to Poland, McCaul lived in Warsaw as head of the mission to the Jews, and English chaplain, until 1830.
 He was supported by the Grand Duke Constantine, but had disputes with the Lutheran congregations.
 Moving to Berlin, where he was befriended by George Henry Rose, the English ambassador, and by the Crown Prince of Prussia, who had known him at Warsaw.